-11. Please rate the Select one per ro mmunication, Collaboration n, Social and Cross-Cultural Skill: Needs improvement - does not consistently articulate thoughts and ideas effectively and/or does not listen to others and/or does not consistently communicate with others to instruct, motivate, or persuade and/or utilizes media and technologies in ineffective ways Progressing - articulates thoughts and ideas occasionally using oral, written and nonverbal communication skills; listens occasionally to decipher meaning, including knowledge, values, attitudes, and intentions; uses communication for some purposes (inform, instruct, motivate, or persuade); utilizes some media and technologies and knows how to judge their effectiveness as well as assess their impact Demonstrates mastery - articulates thoughts and ideas effectively using oral, written, and nonverbal in a variety of forms and contexts; listens effectively to decipher meaning, including knowledge, values, attitudes and intentions; uses effective communication for a range of purposes (inform, instruct, motivate and persuade); utilizes multiple media and technologies and knows how to judge their effectiveness as well as assess their impact Did not observe Ability to communicate clearly 0 0 0 0
+11. Please rate the Apprentice on this Communication, Collaboration, Social and Cross-Cultural Skill: Select one per ro DW.
+Needs improvement - does not consistently articulate thoughts and ideas effectively and/or does not listen to others and/or does not consistently communicate with others to instruct, motivate, or persuade and/or utilizes media and technologies in ineffective ways Progressing - articulates thoughts and ideas occasionally using oral, written and nonverbal communication skills; listens occasionally to decipher meaning, including knowledge, values, attitudes, and intentions; uses communication for some purposes (inform, instruct, motivate, or persuade); utilizes some media and technologies and knows how to judge their effectiveness as well as assess their impact Demonstrates mastery - articulates thoughts and ideas effectively using oral, written, and nonverbal in a variety of forms and contexts; listens effectively to decipher meaning, including knowledge, values, attitudes and intentions; uses effective communication for a range of purposes (inform, instruct, motivate and persuade); utilizes multiple media and technologies and knows how to judge their effectiveness as well as assess their impact Did not observe Ability to communicate clearly 0 0 0 0